 Number of Bosses: The skeletons are kind of like bosses, assuming that making me cry is the only requirement for being a boss.
 Looking on helplessly as your baby falls into a pool of lava may be every parent's worst nightmare, but taking on reanimated human remains without a Zapper is mine.

-Defining Moment: I didn't sign up for this mission because I wanted to kill cute little animals.
+Defining Moment: The way the game, after a while, makes you feel like a heartless killer.
+I didn't sign up for this mission because I wanted to kill cute little animals.
 I just heard that a baby was in trouble and did what I thought was right at the time.
 I never expected a parade or anything, but a simple "thank you" would've been nice.
 And maybe a custom embroidered "#1 BABY SAVER" sash to wear to fancy restaurants and Nascar events.
-Anyway, I hate this game.
+Anyway, don't play this game.

 Each category in the rating system is based out of a possible -10 score (-10 being the worst).
 The overall score is based out of a possible -50 score (-50 being the worst).